Application Deadline: Monday, February 17, 2014

 Samuel Cooper Howell Sylvester Memorial Scholarship

-The Fund shall be used to provide scholarships for graduate or undergraduate students (must be sophomores or above) at The University of Montana.
-It is our preference that awards are $500 or more.
-Fifty percent (50%) of the annual spending distribution shall be awarded to students who are forestry majors within the College of Forestry and Conservation (the “CFC”).
+The fund shall be used to provide scholarships for sophomores, juniors, seniors or graduate students at the University of Montana.
+Fifty percent (50%) of the annual spending distribution shall be awarded to students who are Forestry majors within the College of Forestry and Conservation (the “CFC”).
 Recipients, first and foremost, must be kind and caring individuals.
 Preference shall then be given to nominees who are active in one or more of the following: the Forestry Club, the Woodsman Team and the Forester’s Ball.
 The remaining fifty percent (50%) of the annual spending distribution will be awarded to students enrolled in the Wilderness and Civilization Program.
 Again, recipients, first and foremost, must be kind and caring individuals.
 Preference shall then be given to nominees who are passionate about our environment and our wilderness, and have an interest in one or more of the following: primitive skills, back country exploration, and wilderness studies.
-For the forestry award, candidates will be nominated by members of the CFC faculty.
-A scholarship selection committee appointed by the Dean of the CFC shall select the finalist.
-For the Wilderness and Civilization award, the Wilderness and Civilization faculty will nominate and select the finalist.
 Each year, two meaningful awards, rather than several smaller awards, are preferred.

 SCIF Sables Susan & John Monson Hunting Heritage